 “What will happen if Bagans refuses to cooperate with the Utah authorities?”

-I know for a fact that he is already refusing to cooperate as he has been ignoring contact attempts by the Utah Attorney General and State Archives, who wish to inspect the archive and officially determine rightful custody.
+He is already refusing to cooperate and has been ignoring contact attempts by the Utah Attorney General and State Archives, who wish to inspect the archive and officially determine rightful custody.
 The last update I’ve heard is that the Utah Attorney General is now working with the Nevada Attorney General to compel Bagans to comply with their demands.
-Since the sale involved an interstate transaction, and I doubt Bagans will give up anything without a legal fight, I predict the matter will end up in a federal district court.
-I have no doubt that the court will rule in the state’s favor, but depending on whether Bagans appeals this case may be tied up in court for years.
+Since the sale involved an interstate transaction, and I doubt Bagans will give up anything without a legal fight.

 “Why didn’t Utah come after the records before?
 Thompson didn’t exactly hide the fact that he had the murder kit, he even took it to friends’ homes and let them try on the ski mask!“